Types of Cannabis Terpenes

 Cannabis Terpenes – When opening a fresh bag of cannabis, you probably note a variety of smells that come forth.
 It might smell like skunks, flowers, or berries.
 The cornucopia of aromas found in the many phenotypes of cannabis out there is numerous and varied.
-Terpenes are not limited to just marijuana.
+Terpenes are not limited to just cannabis.
 Different types of cannabis terpenes are naturally presenting a wide variety of plants, and they can also be created by and synthesized by living organisms.

 Terpenes are organic hydrocarbons.
 There are thousands of terpenes isomers and terpenes.
 We can smell them because they are highly volatile and they easily evaporate in the air at room temperature.
 Just a few parts per million can go a long way in changing the smell of something.
 Even 1% of terpene content in cannabis buds or flowers is considered a substantial amount.
 At the same time, their volatility can also make them extremely difficult to preserve.
-The way marijuana is cured can make a huge difference in how much of a strain’s terpene profile is maintained and shows up in the final packaged product.
+The way cannabis is cured can make a huge difference in how much of a strain’s terpene profile is maintained and shows up in the final packaged product.

 While we know terpenes can smell good or bad, it’s interesting to note that in small concentrations many terpenes have been shown to have useful properties, from medicines to pesticides.
 In larger concentrations, they can reach toxic levels.
 Toxicity is always a concern with any form of hydrocarbon molecules that are in high concentrations.

 Much research is happening within the scientific community with regards to terpenes.
 Work is being done to find additional commercial value for these chemicals.
 Researchers are also looking for new and improved methods of synthesizing and purifying many of these chemicals on large scales, as they are frequently difficult to get in high purity and high yield.